Grand Theatre, Wolverhampton: Producing

 In 2017, the Wolverhampton Grand Theatre made a return to producing theatre in-house at the venue.
 The first in-house production in forty years, Brassed Off, which played from 23 August to 2 September, starred Jeffrey Holland as Danny and featured both professional actors and actors from the local community.
 Principal cast was as follows - Ash Matthews (Shane), Chris Connel (Andy), Miriam Grace Edwards (Sandra), Clara Darcy (Gloria), Greg Yates (Jim), Tim Jones (Harry), Donna Heaslip (Rita) and Susie Wilcox (Vera).

 In 2018, they produced a newly adapted Black Country themed version of Amanda Whittington's play Ladies' Day.
 Emmerdale's Deena Payne played Pearl, EastEnders star Cheryl Fergison portrayed Jan, Emma Rigby of Hollyoaks was Shelley and Father Brown actress Roisin O'Neill played Linda.
 They were also joined by Sean Mckenzie in all the male roles.
 'Amarillo' singer and midlands local Tony Christie sang live in the show which played from 13 to 28 July.

 The theatre is due to produce an immersively staged version of I Love You, You're Perfect, Now Change which will see the audience seated on the stage, reducing the usual seating capacity of 1,200 to 150.
-The musical, which proved popular Off-Broadway, is due to play eight performances at The Grand between 16 and 20 July, 2024 before it transfers to the Edinburgh Fringe Festival where it will play from 2 to 24 August, 2024.
+The musical, which proved popular Off-Broadway, is due to play eight performances at The Grand between 16 and 20 July 2024 before it transfers to the Edinburgh Fringe Festival where it will play from 2 to 24 August 2024.
 This production will be the first in-house musical produced by the venue.

+After The Grand's successful run of I Love You, You're Perfect, Now Change in 2024 at the Edinburgh Fringe Festival the Grand will return there for the 2026 festival with Moneypenny and Tuffrey's The Shocking Truth About Flat Earth, a brand-new, original musical comedy blending conspiracy and catchy tunes to tell the story of a woman who believes Earth is flat... and now wants to prove it.
+The musical had its premiere and three performances at The Cockpit in September 2025.
+The show is now being developed by Wolverhampton Grand for the Edinburgh Fringe Festival where it will play at Pleasance Queen Dome from 5–30 August 2026.
+Prior to the run at the festival there will be a limited run at the Old Joint Stock Theatre from 29 July-1 August in Birmingham, with the production directed by Karl Steele.